OscarMarinlab/Papers/README.md

-# All raw data and associated codes used to generate the figures in papers published in Oscar Marin lab will be deposited.
+# This repository consist of all raw data and associated codes used to generate the figures in papers/manuscript published by Oscar Marin lab.
+The codes associated with each publication are organised by folders and the figure numbers in the respective publication/ manuscript.

-# Please reference the respective publications if any analyses code are being used.
+# Please reference the respective publication(s) if any analyses code are being used.

-# All codes associated with publications are organised by the figure numbers in the publication/ manuscript.